 Esperanza is the Spanish word for hope.
 The Esperanza Project offers a special blend of hope-based journalism – one that gives voice to those heroes and heroines who are quietly changing the world from the ground up.
 Many, but not all, come from countries that we in the North don’t often pay attention to, from people who offer a fresh and innovative perspective.
 The focus of this blog is often south of the border, because those of the Global South have so much to teach us in the north: lessons of resourcefulness, of resilience and of faith.
 Lessons about how to live with little and give a lot.

 At the grassroots, in Latin America as elsewhere, people with great vision, heart and skill are forging ahead, quietly remaking society from the ground up, inspiring hope, faith, resilience – the ingredients most needed for the turbulent times ahead.

 We will be highlighting the work of permaculturists, Transition Towns organizers, the Vision Council and Earth Guardians of all kinds.

-Our coverage includes indigenous struggles, because there is currently a crisis among the First Nations of the world who are fighting for their very existence while protecting their lands and heritage from invasive extractive industries, like petroleum extraction, fracking, mining, mega-dams and industrial agriculture.
+Our coverage includes a special emphasis on indigenous struggles, because there is currently a crisis among the First Nations of the world who are fighting for their very existence while protecting their lands and heritage from invasive extractive industries, like petroleum extraction, fracking, mining, mega-dams and industrial agriculture.

 Our sustainable, cultural and community-based travel writing has appeared in outlets like the Washington Post, BBC Travel, USA Today and Westways Magazine, while our reporting on environmental and indigenous rights issues has been published by Thomson Reuters, The Huffington Post and Intercontinental Cry, among others.